strg-at/containers/approve-merge-pr/README.md

 # github pr approval and merge tool

-automated tool for approving and merging github pull requests using github rest api.
+Automated tool for approving and merging github pull requests using github rest api.

 ## ENV